-East Brunswick, New Jersey – Child Support/Post Judgment Enforcement Attorney
+East Brunswick, New Jersey – Child Support/Post-Judgment Enforcement Attorney

-W hile divorce is never easy for anyone to cope with, children may have the hardest time dealing with its negative effects.
+While divorce is never easy for anyone to cope with, children may have the hardest time dealing with its negative effects.
 One of the ways to shield children from these potentially harmful consequences is to ensure they are cared for through adequate forms of child support.
 At the family law firm of Tournour Law in East Brunswick, New Jersey, we are committed to protecting the needs of our clients’ children by providing exceptional legal representation.
 Our child support attorney has successfully represented hundreds of individuals in child support disputes and will aggressively defend your children’s best interests.

 We have provided the information below to help you learn about child support issues and the related matter of post-judgment enforcement.
-If you live in or around East Brunswick, New Jersey and have been looking for a trusted child support or post-judgment enforcement attorney, please contact our office today.
+If you live in or around East Brunswick, New Jersey, and have been looking for a trusted child support or post-judgment enforcement attorney, please contact our office today.
 Through extensive experience, Frank Tournour and his team can protect the welfare of those whom you love most.

 About Child Support

-In the state of New Jersey, child support is paid until the dependent children become emancipated, or self-supportive.
+In the state of New Jersey, child support is paid until the dependent children become emancipated or self-supportive.
 The actual point in time when a child becomes self-supportive, however, varies by case.
-For some children, this occurs at the age of 18; for others, it occurs after graduation from college; for still others, it occurs at some point later in life.
+For some children, this occurs at the age of 18.
+For others, it occurs after graduation from college.
+For still others, it occurs at some point later in life.
 During the divorce process, parents can specify which events will constitute the emancipation of their children.
 If an agreement cannot be reached, however, a family court will need to be petitioned later on to determine whether a particular child has become emancipated.

 During the negotiation phase of the divorce process, parents are allowed to establish the terms of their child support agreement.
-An attorney who is experienced in family law can help an individual parent ensure that his or her spouse divulges all necessary financial information at this time in order to assess a reasonable amount of child support.
+An attorney who is experienced in family law can help an individual parent ensure that their spouse divulges all necessary financial information at this time in order to assess a reasonable amount of child support.
 If you are going through a divorce and live in New Jersey, child support attorney Frank Tournour can provide you with the representation necessary to ensure that your children’s needs are thoroughly accounted for.
 Tournour Law has dealt extensively with New Jersey’s child support guidelines and will work through the details of your case in order to protect the interests of your children.
 We can represent your case in court or act as a mediator during child support mediation.
 Please contact our office today to learn more or to schedule a consultation.

 How Child Support Is Determined